H

 The transfer agent for the Fund (the “Transfer Agent”) is Continental Stock Transfer & Trust Company.
 The responsibilities of the Transfer Agent are to maintain creations, redemptions, transfers, and distributions of the Fund’s Shares which are primarily held in book-entry form.

-On October 14, 2019, the Fund received notice that its Shares were qualified for public trading on the OTCQX U.S. Marketplace of the OTC Markets Group, Inc. (“OTCQX”).
-The Fund’s trading symbol on OTCQX is “GDLC” and the CUSIP number for its Shares is G40705108.
+On October 14, 2019, the Fund received notice that its Shares were qualified for public trading on the OTCQX Best Market® (“OTCQX”) of OTC Markets Group Inc. The Fund’s trading symbol on OTCQX is “GDLC” and the CUSIP number for its Shares is G40705108.
 The Fund’s previous trading symbol was “GDLCF” on OTCQX and was changed to “GDLC” on April 14, 2020.

 2. Summary of Significant Accounting Policies